Costa Rica Wilderness First Responder

 Q. Is CPR certification included in the course?

-A. Yes, students on WFR receive CPR-C (adult, child, infant) certification from WMA.
+A. Yes, students on WFR receive CPR-Healthcare Provider (adult, child, infant) certification from WMA.

-A. You can recertify your Wilderness First Responder (WFR) by taking a 3-day or longer WFR Recert course within three years of your last certification.
+A. You can recertify your Wilderness First Responder (WFR) by taking a 3-day or longerwithin three years of your last certification.
+Close

 - General concepts of wilderness medicine and the Patient Assessment System